The three stages of payroll processing

-Between organising payment schedules, making deductions, arriving at NET pay, and ensuring employees are paid on time, there are many moving parts to keep track of.
+Between organising payment schedules, making deductions, arriving at NET pay, and ensuring employees are paid on time, there are many moving parts when it comes to the payroll process.

 Processing payroll efficiently can help ensure that employees are paid accurately and on time each month.
-In this post, we’ll look at what’s involved in payroll processing, what you or your HR team needs to consider and the three key stages of payroll processing.
+In this post, we’ll look at what’s involved in payroll processing, the key considerations and the three stages of payroll processing.

 What is payroll?
 Payroll is the process of calculating an employee’s pay.
 In addition to an employee’s salary or wages, they may also receive allowances, benefits, and bonuses that you need to take into account.
-Processing payroll also involves calculating National Insurance, income tax and other deductions and paying and reporting the correct amount to HMRC.
-Learn more about what payroll is and how to pay employees in our complete guide to payroll for small businesses 📌
+Learn more about what payroll is in our separate guide. 📌

 Table of contents